johnshaughnessy/food-trucks/food-trucks.md

 Unreal engine is *extremely good* for what it&rsquo;s good at: Allowing a team of trained professionals create one-of-a-kind, AAA dining experiences.

-But it is exactly the wrong tool for a pair of chefs who are excited to share favorite spicy fried chicken recipe.
+But it is exactly the wrong tool for a pair of chefs who are excited to share their favorite spicy fried chicken recipe.

-<a id="org6a153c5"></a>
+<a id="org5843c3b"></a>

 ### **Godot** is like a build-your-own-auto manufacturer.